FloatingArrayDesign/MoorDyn/docs/usage.rst

  - EA – the line stiffness, product of elasticity modulus and cross-sectional area (N)
  - BA/-zeta –  the line internal damping (measured in N-s) or, if a negative value is entered, the desired damping ratio (in fraction of critical) for the line type (and MoorDyn will set the BA of each line accordingly – see Section 4.1 for more information)
  - EI – the line bent stiffness, product of elasticity modulus and inertia of the cross-sectional area (N)
- - Cd –  transverse drag coefficient (with respect to frontal area, d*l)
+ - Cd or Cdn –  transverse drag coefficient (with respect to frontal area, d*l)
- - Ca –  transverse added mass coefficient (with respect to line displacement)
+ - Ca or Can –  transverse added mass coefficient (with respect to line displacement)
- - CdAx –  tangential drag coefficient (with respect to surface area, π*d*l)
+ - CdAx or Cdt – tangential drag coefficient (with respect to surface area, π*d*l)
- - CaAx – tangential added mass coefficient (with respect to line displacement)
+ - CaAx or Cat – tangential added mass coefficient (with respect to line displacement)

 Non-linear values for the stiffness (EA), internal damping (BA/-zeta) and bent stiffness (EI) are accepted.
-To this end, a file can be provided (to be located in the same folder than the main MoorDyn input file) instead of a number.
+To this end, a file can be provided (located in the same folder than the main MoorDyn input file) instead of a number.
 Such file is simply a tabulated file with 2 columns, separated by a blank space.
 The columns to be provided for each non-linear magnitude are the followings: